schrotie/quary/demo/todo/README.md

 <sq-todo-list></sq-todo-list>
 <sq-todo-filter></sq-todo-filter>
 ```
-`<sq-todo>`'s constructor first instantiates its shadow DOM and then pulls off a new ShadowQuery trick that we haven't seen, yet:
+`<sq-todo>`'s constructor first instantiates its shadow DOM and then pulls off a new Quary trick that we haven't seen, yet:
 ```js
 [this._add, this._list, this._filter] = $(this, 'style ~ *').map(el => $(el));
 ```